Windmolders/piJS/README.md

 Code run on a GoPiGo 2 (Raspberry PI 3) to run a car trough a website ( with optional controller support ).

+Project initially developed for an 24h code challenge hosted by [Tobania](https://www.tobania.be/)

 ## Authors

 * Benno Daenen